iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 4 reviews"/>
 </p>

+> For the first ten days I had this installed Exposures were checked 2 - 3 times each day.
+As of this review, the last time Exposures were checked was four days ago.
+I've verified all settings on the phone as directed by the app.
+I've force stopped and restarted the app.
+Nothing seems to get it to begin checking exposures again.
+If not checking for exposures, what is the purpose of the app?
+Update:.
+Oddly shortly after posting the above, the app started updating exposures at least twice daily.<br> :date: __2020-12-16 23:05:53__

 > I will if it ever downloads, still pending After 5 Minutes, tried again a few days later and it downloaded right away<br> :date: __2020-12-04 05:11:59__